 Acts 435 was inspired by the works of the early church, as described in Acts 4:35.
 The early disciples of the risen Christ shared their possessions, and passed money to the apostles to give to anyone who had need.

-The organisation and administration of Acts 435 is funded by anonymous sponsorship, and by Gift Aid reclaimed on applicable donations
+The organisation and administration of Acts 435 is funded entirely by Gift Aid reclaimed on applicable donations.

 When you donate online you are asked to say whether you are a tax-payer or not.
-The charity's administrative costs are kept to an absolute minimum with only one part-time employee and no fundraising department nor fundraisers employed.
-The running costs of the charity are WHOLLY funded by gift-aid collected on donations and anonymous sponsorship with the long-term plan that in the future gift-aid alone will cover the charity’s administrative costs.
+The charity's administrative costs are kept to an absolute minimum with a very small team - Executive Director working three days a week, Administrator one day a week and Communications Office one day a week.
+There is no fundraising department nor fundraisers employed.
+Set-up costs were covered by a private funder but since 2016 the running costs of the charity are WHOLLY funded by gift-aid collected on donations making Acts 435 a fully self-sustaining charity.
+We are not aware of any other charity that functions in this way.

 People can apply for help up to three times each calendar year, asking for up to a maximum of £300 per individual, per year.